United States · Skilled Worker Visa· Leads to PROpen

 The EB-3 Skilled Worker (Green Card) is United States's skilled worker visa programme and one of the most direct routes to permanent residence.
 Permanent residency for skilled workers (2+ years experience), professionals (bachelor's degree), and unskilled workers.
 Lower bar than EB-2 but with longer processing times due to per-country quotas.

 Applications are processed in 1860 months on average.
 Government fees start at $2,805, and the visa is valid for 10 years.
-Employer sponsorship is required — you must have a qualifying job offer before applying.
+Employer sponsorship is required.
+You must have a qualifying job offer before applying.

 To qualify, applicants generally need at least a Bachelor's degree and 2+ years of skilled work experience.